-The construction manager, typically a general contractor, consults on both design and construction phases of a project to ensure the costs remain below that maximum price.
-This is where the “at risk” part of the title comes from: If the project exceeds the pre-determined limit, the manager will be financially liable for any costs over and above the amount they agreed upon in the contract.
+With CMAR, the construction manager acts as an advocate for the owner on both design and construction phases of a project to ensure the costs remain below the guaranteed maximum price.
+The maximum price explains why the construction manager is considered “at risk” for the project: If the project exceeds the limit, the construction manager will be financially liable for any additional costs.

-The Pros: Benefits of CMAR
+Pros of CMAR

 Construction Manager at Risk is probably most often used when a property owner doesn’t have a lot of experience with construction projects, or is stretched too thin.
 With an experienced, honest construction manager overseeing the job, the CMAR method can deliver positive results — not just for the property owner, but for the architect and contractors on the project as well.

 From the outset of the project, the construction manager provides the property owner with cost estimates that stay within the overall construction budget.
 During the design phase, the construction manager can propose changes to bring the cost in line with the planned expenses.

 Bottom line: The property owner has limited financial liability due to the guaranteed maximum price, which shifts financial risk to the construction manager.